animal-tree/Writing-stuff-2/Theories/Quantum-sampling.md

 That is, they get sampled in quantity-proportion to the energy of the distribution wave and that quantity-proportion covers pretty much everything uniformly enough within a certain distance to serve as a reliable information propagator for cellular service.

-The downside of this answer is it doesn't give us anything new for unifying QFT with GR.
+The downside of this answer is it doesn't give us anything new for unifying quantum mechanics with GR.

 And in my opinion is inelegant due to something about the universe as a sea of probabilities or quantum fields is too complicated of a soup and unsatisfying compared to multi-heads, for me anyway.
 A sea is something that emerges from something smaller.
 I don't like it as the base root.
 This "sea" is suspicious for reasons that are intuitive and are hard to describe.
 QFT seems like trickery and salemanship to me.